The only things I knew about Germany before PCS’ing here were Oktoberfest and World War 2. This did not bode well for my transition.

 Case.
 In.
 Point.

-This was the washing machine the Air Force provided us.
+This was like the washing machine the Air Force provided us.
 I stood in front of it, slack jawed, for around 45 minutes.
 I settled on kalt, since it sounded like cold, and went for it.
 That load was completed without water.
 Evidently, you have to turn it on and off with every cycle.

 I did every load of laundry on cold for around a month before attempting something else.